justinmeiners/efficient-programming-with-components/10_binary_counter.md

 No person should be hired ever unless they read "Alice in Wonderland".
 In any case, he was also a mathematician.
 He also dabbled in all kind of games.
-Apparently he invented Scrabble and bunch of other games[^inventor-of-scrabble].
+Apparently he invented Scrabble and a bunch of other games[^inventor-of-scrabble].

 At some point he decided that there is a clear problem with lawn tennis tournaments.
 He observed that with a very high probability,